eclipse-langium/langium-website/content/docs/configuration-services.md

 The `AstReflection` service is responsible for accessing the structure of the AST.
 It is shared between all languages and operates on the superset of types of those languages.

 ### DefaultModule
-The `DefaultModule` contains services specific to one unique language.
-These are the basic services such as configuring the parser or the LSP.
+The `DefaultModule` contributes services specific to one unique language.
+Those are the basic services such as the parser and the particular language server services.
 #### GrammarConfig
 #### GrammarConfig
 The `GrammarConfig` service is responsible for extracting specific information from the `Grammar`.
 By default, the `GrammarConfig` service extracts rules for multiline comments.

 *Dependencies:* [Grammar](#grammar)
 #### LangiumParser
-The `LangiumParser` service is responsible for creating the parser.
-It extracts information from the grammar and creates the parser using Chevrotain.
+The `LangiumParser` service is set up by inspecting the rules and definitions in the grammar.
+The implementation is based on [Chevrotain](https://chevrotain.io/docs/).

 *Dependencies:* [Grammar](#grammar) | [TokenBuilder](#tokenbuilder) | [LanguageMetaData](#languagemetadata) | [Linker](#linker) | [ValueConverter](#valueconverter)
 #### ValueConverter
-The `ValueConverter` service is responsible for converting an input into its correct primitive type.
-The parser parses the input file as a collection of strings which need to be converted to their respective type.
+The `ValueConverter` service is responsible for converting string values into corresponding types.
 #### TokenBuilder
 The `TokenBuilder` service is responsible for creating an array of `TokenType` from the grammar file.
 #### CompletionProvider
-The `CompletionProvider` service is responsible for handling a *Completion Request* at a given cursor position.
-When a *Completion Request* is submitted by the client to the server, the `CompletionProvider` will create a `CompletionList` of all possible `CompletionItem` to be presented in the editor.
+The `CompletionProvider` service is responsible for handling a *LSP Completion Request* at a given cursor position.
+When a *LSP Completion Request* is submitted by the client to the server, the `CompletionProvider` will create a `CompletionList` of all possible `CompletionItem` to be presented in the editor.
 The `CompletionProvider` service computes a new `CompletionList` after every typing.

 *Dependencies:* [ScopeProvider](#scopeprovider) | [RuleInterpreter](#ruleinterpreter) | [Grammar](#grammar)
 #### RuleInterpreter
 The `RuleInterpreter` service is used by the `CompletionProvider` service to identify any `AbstractElement` that could be present at a given cursor position.
 The parser uses the best-fitting grammar rule for a given text input.
 However, if there are multiple rules that could be applied, only one of them will be successfully parsed.
 The `RuleInterpreter` service solves this issue by returning **all** possible features that could be applied at a cursor position.
 #### DocumentSymbolProvider
-The `DocumentSymbolProvider` service is responsible for handling a *Document Symbols Request*.
+The `DocumentSymbolProvider` service is responsible for handling a *LSP Document Symbols Request*.
 The `DocumentSymbolProvider` is used to return a hierarchy of all symbols found in a document as an array of `DocumentSymbol`.

 *Dependencies:* [NameProvider](#nameprovider)
 #### HoverProvider
-The `HoverProvider` service is responsible for handling a *Hover Request* at a given text document position.
+The `HoverProvider` service is responsible for handling a *LSP Hover Request* at a given text document position.
 By default, Langium implements the possibility to generate tooltips with the content of a multiline comment while hovering a symbol.

 *Dependencies:* [References](#references)
 #### FoldingRangeProvider